andre-1337/newprojectjs/README.md

 - Self updating feature
     - You can update NewProject.js by running `newproject-update`
         - !!
 Only works on versions counting from 1.5.0 !!
+        - Updates the package easily, and without all that messy NPM output!
+        - Makes the operator task easier, making updates faster and better

 # Usage